anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **2 Kings 5.1-14** continues the series on the prophets, and concludes the series in 1 and 2 Kings, with Naaman being healed of leprosy. **Psalm 30** gives thanks to God for answered prayer.
 * **Galatians 6.[1-6] 7-16** concludes the series in Galatians, with an exhortation to do good to all.
 * **Luke 10.1-11, 16-20** continues the series in Luke (without a gap), with Jesus sending out the seventy-two who then return rejoicing.
+(Verses 12-15 and 21-24 could be included 'when opportunity allows'.)
 The 'Related' reading, **Isaiah 66.10-14**, calls on people to rejoice.
 The 'Related' psalm, **Psalm 66.1-8** (EV: 1-9), begins with a call to be joyful.

 ## Sunday between 10 and 16 July (Proper 10)